“Khari, do you think we belong here?”

 Khari laughed.
 Reid looked up at her in surprise, his mouth gaping, which just made her laugh even harder.
 “What’s so funny?”

 “You!”
 Her laughter left as suddenly as it had come, but the mirth still remained, sparkling, in her eyes.
 She pointed at him with one finger.
 They weren’t close enough for her to touch him, but his sense-memory felt it jab into his chest nonetheless.
+It was something Khari did often.
+She got it, she said, from her mother.
 “You are strong!
 You’re stronger than I am, you goof.
 At least physically.”

 “But that’s not —”